bbauska/CAD101en/README.md

 Hello, and welcome to HTML Management and Support.

-After reading this section (part 3), you will be able to:
+After reading this section, you will be able to:

 -   List some HTML document API properties and methods,